 2 Moving Date Coordination

 Confirm your moving date with Tiger Moving and Storage.
-Having the moving crew appear when you need them is important.
-So, it’s a good idea to check in with us to see when our team is scheduled to arrive.
+Having the moving crew appear when you need them is important when relocating.
+So, it’s a good idea to check in with us to see when our team of movers is scheduled to arrive.
 Calling early is best if you need to make a schedule change.
 Have a contingency plan in case you end up without a place to call your own for a day or two.

 If you’ve decided to pack yourself, clean each room thoroughly.
 Don’t pack vacuums or other cleaning supplies until after everything has been removed from the house or office.
 To ensure a return on your deposit, it’s important to do a professional grade cleaning.
 Renting cleaning equipment might be a shrewd move.